All Episodes

 How does he get a pass?

-And then the most bizarre part of the equation is Kamala Harris called him out on this in a primary debate.
+And the most bizarre part of the equation is Kamala Harris called him out on this in a primary debate.

-Haven't heard a word since, nor has anyone in the mob, the media dared to ask Kamala Harris, well, you said this about Joe.
+Haven't heard a word since, nor has anyone in the mob, the media, dared to ask Kamala Harris, well, you said this about Joe.

 I think she was asked one time.